AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 loadQuickView(quickViewUrl);
 ```

 Finally, make sure that your Quickview dialog box is attached to the viewer's container element.
-The defaults embed code provides sample steps to achieve this functionality.
+The embedded code provides sample steps to achieve this functionality.
 To obtain a reference to the viewer's container element, you can use the following lines of code:

 ```xml
 var sdkContainerId = s7interactivevideoviewer.getComponent("container").getInnerContainerId(); // get viewer container component